CRI Withdraws Support For GS-37

 Only a few people brought up the idea of a second vote during the voting process, says Chipperfield.

 “It was discussed, but no problems were expressed at the time and the idea was dropped,” she says.
 “It was only a few weeks after the fact (when the standard was released) that CRI and a few other chemical companies brought up the issue.”

-CRI will reconsider its decision if Green Seal adopts a consensus standard-setting approach, specifically using the American National Standards Institute (ANSI) method (Green Seal earned ANSI standards during the revision of GS-37, but the organization was already using the ISO 14024 process).
+CRI will reconsider its decision if Green Seal adopts a consensus standard-setting approach, specifically using the American National Standards Institute (ANSI) method (Green Seal earned ANSI standards during the revision of GS-37, but the organization was already using the ISO 14024 standard when the process began).

-“Our expectations are if the process is reopened, Green Seal uses the ANSI process,” says Hurd.
-“The process is lengthy and detailed and would not have allowed GS-37 to be released in its current form,” he says.
+“Our expectations are, if the process is reopened, Green Seal uses the ANSI process,” says Hurd.
+“The process is lengthy and detailed and would not have allowed GS-37 to be released in its current form.”

 The Missouri State Board of Education formally approved the Missouri Green Cleaning Guidelines and Specifications for Schools, making it optional for schools to implement a green cleaning program.